Jesse Jackson Jr.: Early life, education, and early political career

-Jackson was born in Greenville, South Carolina, and raised in the Jackson Park Highlands District of the South Shore community area on the South Side of Chicago, one of five children of Jesse and Jacqueline (Brown) Jackson.
+Jackson was born in Greenville, South Carolina, and was raised in the Jackson Park Highlands District of the South Shore community area on the South Side of Chicago.
+He was one of five children of Jesse and Jacqueline (Brown) Jackson.
 He attended nursery school at the University of Chicago and attended John J. Pershing Elementary School.
 At age five, Jackson mimicked his father in a speech atop a milk crate at the Operation PUSH headquarters.
 His time with his father sometimes occurred in the time between political meetings.

-He and his brother Jonathan were sent to Le Mans Academy in Rolling Prairie, Indiana, after Jackson was diagnosed as hyperactive.
-He was paddled at times as a young cadet for disciplinary reasons.
+He and his brother Jonathan were sent to Le Mans Academy in Rolling Prairie, Indiana after Jackson was diagnosed as hyperactive.
+As a young cadet, he was paddled at times for disciplinary reasons.
 During his tenure there, he earned the rank of Company Commander.
 Jackson repeated ninth grade and was suspended from school twice.
 Jackson graduated from St. Albans School.
 He was an all-state running back on his football team in high school and was featured in the February 1984 issue of Sports Illustrated as part of their Faces in the Crowd section, which noted him for his 15 touchdowns, 889 rushing yards, and 7.2 yards per carry in six games.
 Jackson enrolled in North Carolina A&T University, his father's alma mater, earning his Bachelor of Science degree magna cum laude in 1987.
 He decided to follow his father's advice to receive a seminary education at the Chicago Theological Seminary, where he earned his master's degree a year early but opted not to become ordained.
 Jackson proceeded to law school at the University of Illinois and convinced his future wife to transfer there from the Georgetown University Law Center.
 He then earned a Juris Doctor from the University of Illinois College of Law in 1993.
 Jackson never sat for the bar exam despite finishing his coursework a semester early.

 As a teenager, Jackson and his brother Jonathan assisted in their father's civil rights activities.
 During the 1984 Democratic primaries, the three Jackson brothers sometimes appeared at events together in support of their father's presidential campaign.
 While in college, Jackson held a voter registration drive that registered 3,500 voters on a campus with 4,500 students.
 His first job after graduation was as an executive director for the Rainbow Coalition.